Skip to main content

 Automations

-As you further look to automate different parts of Invicti, you can also customize which notifications are sent and how they are sent to different stakeholders in your organization depending on scope, types of vulnerabilities, and different reports.
+As you further look to automate different parts of Invicti, you can also customize which and how notifications, tickets, or reports are sent to different stakeholders in your organization depending on scope of vulnerabilities or targets.

-As discussed in the previous section on how tickets can be created from Invicti into your ticketing systems, with notification workflows you can also automate the creation of those tickets.
-With options to filter out the noise and selectively create tickets only for your critical issues that are confirmed by Invicti's Proof-Based Scanning, you can be assured that tickets will only be opened for true findings.
+As discussed in the previous section on how tickets can be created from Invicti into your ticketing systems, with Automations you can also automate the creation of those tickets.
+With options to filter out the noise and selectively create tickets only for your critical issues which are confirmed by Invicti's Proof-Based Scanning, you can be assured that tickets are only opened for true findings.

 Invicti API